ORCA card: Technology

 The original card uses the ISO/IEC 14443 RFID standard.
 Specifically, the MIFARE DESFire EV1 which "implements all 4 levels of ISO / IEC 14443A and uses optional ISO / IEC 7816-4 commands.".

 The new card, which features a black design, includes a barcode and magstripe for quicker reloading at retail outlets.

 Agencies

 ORCA is managed by the Central Puget Sound Regional Fare Coordination System, a joint board of directors with representatives of all member transit agencies.
 Day-to-day management is provided by the staff of Sound Transit and King County Metro.
-The system is centrally operated by Vix Technology.